Troubleshooting NSX Manager SSL Certificates

 Validate Certificates:

-Now that certs are either imported or generated and signed, before assigning to a service, verify that NSX-T sees the certificates as valid by running the following API call:
+Now that the certificates are imported or generated and signed, verify that NSX-T sees them as valid before assigning them to a service.
+Run the following API call:

 GET https://<nsx-mgr>/api/v1/trust-management/certificates/<cert-id>?action=validate

-To get the certificate ID, copy the 'ID' field seen in the manager GUI, or use the following API call to list all certificates and simply use the value of the 'id' field:
+To find the certificate ID, copy the ID field shown in the NSX Manager UI, or run the following API call to list all certificates and use the value of its id field:

 GET https://<nsx-mgr>/api/v1/trust-management/certificates